 Have different projects and hobbies when you’re writing with ADHD

 You know what else I like besides writing fiction?
-Crocheting, watching 90 Day Fiance, going for walks and painting, just to name a few things.
+Crocheting, volunteering for Red Cross, watching 90 Day Fiance, going for walks and painting with acrylics, just to name a few things.
 If I filled my life with only writing fiction, writing a blog and writing Instagram captions, I would burn out in less than a week.

 I started my own business for a few reasons, but one of the reasons was being able to choose what I focus on during my work days.
 I tend to focus on one thing before lunch and then on another thing after it because my brain just feels fried if I have to keep doing the same thing all day.
 Sometimes it can’t be avoided, like when I was working on the lessons in Writing Your First Novel, but it definitely makes me uncomfortable and antsy and it makes me feel pretty burned out in the long run.